How to Subscribe

 Release Schedule and the Shows

 We try to release something on the podcast feed and YouTube every Tuesday at 3:00pm Eastern.
-That doesn’t always happen, but we try.
+That doesn’t always happen and sometimes we end up with a few weeks in a row with nothing, but we try.
 The basic structure is alternating weeks between the Black Gal, White Guy show and interviews/panels.

 Ebony Adedayo and Steve Kimes host the Black Gal, White Guy show.
 There, they discuss questions of theology and social justice.
 They also recommend resources for those who want to learn more about the topic and take questions from their audience.

 Katelin Hansen and Paul Walker host interviews (covering a topic with 1 or more guests) and the occasional panel (several MennoNerds members discussing a topic together).
 Our guests are whoever we can get that has interesting things to say and who fits our MennoNerds mission statement.
 If you or somebody you know are interested in being a guest, please send our podcast coordinator a message using the contact form specifying the contact reason to be podcasts.

 We used to have a conversational vlog structure where many participants provided short videos on a topic.
 This has been replaced in the rotation by the BGWG show, but you can still find all the old ones on our YouTube page or here on the site.